Ultron: 2000s

 However, this was not the end of Ultron, for his disembodied consciousness was thrown into the depths of space.
 He spent a few months floating through the cosmos as radio waves and energy.
 Eventually his signal was picked up by an outlying group of Phalanx who were attempting to contact the Technarchy.
 Fascinated by what he found, Ultron decided that the Phalanx lacked direction from a singular consciousness, and that he would be perfect for the role.
 Through sheer force of will, he merged himself with the Phalanx's programming.
 In turn, the Phalanx viewed Ultron as the sympathetic father they had yearned for.
-Under Ultron's guidance, the Phalanx began the Annihilation: Conquest with invasions that started with the Kree space.
+Under Ultron's guidance, the Phalanx and the Super-Adaptoid began the Annihilation: Conquest with invasions that started with the Kree space.
 Later by taking control of Adam Warlock's body, Ultron hopes to achieve "true techno-organic perfection" but is eventually forced to abandon Adam's body by the Technarchy Warlock and is later destroyed in combat by Wraith and Quasar.

 In the limited series Avengers/Invaders, it is revealed that S.H.I.E.L.D.
 Life Model Decoys have been partly replaced with versions of Ultron.
 When the original Human Torch appears in the present, they covertly parasitize the Human Torch's unique android physiology and become more human.
 The combined super teams (but mainly the Human Torch himself), however, discover the plan and destroy the androids.